NirAlon/WafProject/README.md

 # Web Application Firewall (WAF) &copy;
-###Nir Alon

 ***
 ### Summary
-The project objective is building a Web Application Firewall that monitors and analyzes HTTP requests that are  designated to dedicated web server from common malicious  web attacks.
+The project objective is building a Web Application Firewall that monitors and analyzes HTTP/HTTPS requests that are  designated to defence web server from common malicious  web attacks.

 Based on deep learning algorithm (CNN) on TensorFlow.